Chicken Almond Curry Spaghetti SquashApril 25, 2016

 In fact, it’s estimated 75-80% of the extra virgin olive oil from Italy is not really extra virgin olive oil.
 Some companies are using small amounts of flavoring or coloring compounds, like chlorophyll and beta-carotene in a cheaper oil, like sunflower or corn oil, and mimicking the look and smell of olive oil.
 This brings their raw material cost down quite a bit.

 It’s simply not right.
-You think you’re paying for a premium product with health benefits, and you’re not getting what you’re paying for.
+Unfortunately, you think you’re paying for a premium product with health benefits, and you’re not getting what you’re paying for.

 Is your olive oil real or fake?

-Let’s take a look at a few tests that have come out to determine what’s truly in your oil bottle.
+Let’s take a look at a few tests that have come out to determine what’s truly in your bottle of oil.

 The Taste Test

 This test purports the flavor and aroma of olive oil are more pronounced in the real oil versus the fake.
 This is similar to tasting wine to see if it’s a bit grassier, etc.

 This test isn’t reliable.
 I’ve read reports from Italian chefs and deli owners who admitted they clearly couldn’t tell the difference in olive oil by taste.
 Ultimately, even the most refined palates can be tricked by the taste test!